Knowledge-Graph-Hub/knowledge-graph-hub.github.io/README.md

 This repository contains the code for assembling the Knowledge Graph Hub (KG-Hub) web site.

+The site contains documentation for the KG-Hub project.

+See below for details on the Knowledge Graph Registry (KG-Registry).

 Visit the site at <https://kghub.org/>.

+## Registry

+The KG-Hub site also hosts the KG-Registry.

+The site it at <https://kghub.org/kg-registry/>.

+The repository for the registry is at <https://github.com/Knowledge-Graph-Hub/kg-registry>.

+To request addition of a new KG project to the registry, please [open an issue here](https://github.com/Knowledge-Graph-Hub/kg-registry/issues/new?template=new-resource.yml).

 ## For Developers